 1982: “Hungry Like the Wolf” by Duran Duran was released, which later became the group’s first single to chart in the US and ultimately reached #3 on the Billboard Hot 100.

 1983: “Karma Chameleon” by Culture Club entered the Billboard Hot 100.
 Nine weeks later, the single became the group’s only #1 in the US.

 1983: Duran Duran scored their only #1 album on the UK chart with their third LP, Seven and the Ragged Tiger.

-1984: Recorded by an all-star ensemble of UK artists known as Band Aid, “Do They Know It’s Christmas?” was released.
-The single went straight to the top of the UK singles chart, outselling all other records in the chart put together and became the fastest-selling single of all time in the UK, selling a million copies in the first week alone.
+1984: The charity single “Do They Know It’s Christmas?,” recorded by an all-star ensemble of UK artists known as Band Aid, was released.
+It went straight to the top of the UK singles chart, outselling all other records in the chart put together and became the fastest-selling single of all time in the UK, selling a million copies in the first week alone.
 It also went on to become the biggest-selling single of all time in the UK, a title that was later surpassed by Elton John’s tribute to Princess Diana, “Candle in the Wind 1997.”